KlausJackson/Chat-Room/README.md

 ## Features

-These commands are for ADMIN accounts only.
+These commands are for ADMIN only.
-- `/kick` : to kick a user (only kick the user, you can still re-connect)
+- `/kick` : to kick a user (only kick the user, you can still re-connect).
-- `/ban` : to ban a user alias (which means you can use another alias to get right back in)
+- `/ban` : to ban a user alias (which means you can use another alias to get right back in or you can modify the code to also ban the IP address).
+- `/unban` : to unban a user.
+- `/list` : to show list of users who are in the server.
+- `/banned` : to show list of users who are banned.

+One command that normal users can use but ADMIN can't:
+- `/alias` : to change your alias.

+I will never add a function/feature to make someone an admin, there can only be one boss in a server. <br>
 That's all I got.
 Enjoy!